Document Type : Research Paper

 Abstract

-This study directly compares Polyvinylpyrrolidone (PVP) and Trimesic Acid (TMA) as modifiers for polyethersulfone (PES) ultrafiltration membranes.
-Membranes fabricated with 20% PES and varying concentrations of each additive, with their thickness adjusted to 150 µm, using the phase-inversion technique.
-Then their combinations were characterized for morphology, hydrophilicity, and performance.
-Scanning electron microscopy (SEM) showed PVP acts as a pore-forming agent, while TMA creates a finer and sponge-like structure.
-Contact angle measurements confirmed TMA imparts greater hydrophilicity.
-Pure water flux (PWF) data, monitored at 4 bar pressure, showed that membranes embedded with TMA as a single additive had significantly lower flux than the bare membrane, due to their sponge-like pore structure and the low solubility of TMA in water.
-A significant synergy was found in dual-additive membranes.
-The optimal membrane, containing 1 wt.% PVP and 1 wt.% TMA, achieved the highest hydrophilicity (37.5° contact angle) and the highest pure water flux (38.4 kg/m²·h).
-Antifouling tests against a milk powder solution (with concentration of 1000 mg/l over 90 min of operation in a dead-end set-up) revealed this membrane also had acceptable flux recovery ratio (FRR) of 79%.
-The results demonstrate that combining PVP and TMA creates a synergistic effect, producing membranes with a superior balance of high permeability and antifouling resistance compared to those with a single additive.
+This study presents a direct comparative and synergistic investigation of polyvinylpyrrolidone (PVP) and trimesic Acid (TMA) as additives for polyethersulfone (PES) ultrafiltration (UF) membranes.
+Scanning electron microscopy (SEM) analysis revealed that PVP primarily acts as a pore-forming agent, while TMA induces a finer, sponge-like morphology.
+Water contact angle (WCA) measurements confirmed that TMA imparts higher surface hydrophilicity (37.5°) compared to PVP, attributed to its lower aqueous solubility and greater retention of hydrophilic carboxylic acid groups within the polymer matrix.
+Pure water flux (PWF) data, monitored at 4 bar pressure, showed that membranes embedded with TMA as a single additive had lower flux than the bare membrane, due to their sponge-like pore structure.
+A powerful synergistic effect was discovered in dual-additive formulations.
+The optimal membrane (M7), containing 1 wt.% each of PVP and TMA, achieved an exceptional PWF of 103 kg/m²·h.
+This synergy is driven by accelerated co-leaching during phase inversion, which optimizes pore structure.
+From the antifouling test, single TMA-based membranes demonstrated the highest FRR values (approximate 100%).
+Meanwhile, the membranes containing both PVP and TMA showed compromised FRR.
+Nevertheless, M7 membrane maintained an acceptable FRR of 75%.
+The results indicate that combining PVP and TMA creates a synergistic effect, producing membranes with a superior balance of high permeability and antifouling resistance compared to those with a single additive.

 Keywords